 Knowing what you want to say and who you want to say it to are major factors in developing your brand identity.
 But how you say things is equally important.
 You must communicate to your target audience in the voice that will resonate with them the best and that they will respond to the most strongly.
 For example, if you are a casual restaurant with a fun and exciting menu offerings that appeal to Gen Z, then your brand voice should reflect this.
 A fun, irreverent voice that utilizes current internet slang/trends may be perfect for your communications.
 But if you’re a fine dining establishment catering to boomers and older millennials, then a more refined, sophisticated voice may be a better fit.
 That isn’t to say fine dining can’t have a playful voice, as that may be what works for your brand and resonates with your specific audience.
 Just be consistent.
 Maintain the same voice across all communications and platforms.
 Not only will this solidify your brand’s authenticity in the eyes and ears of fans, but it can boost your bottom line as well—brand consistency across all platforms can increase revenue by up to 23%.

 There is much more to crafting a strong restaurant identity than these initial steps, but this gives some basic understanding of the process.
 Whether you decide to hire us, another branding firm, or try to take on the task yourself, we’re here to help.
-Restaurant branding is one of our specialties, so feel free to reach out to discuss this topic further.
+Restaurant branding, including multi-location restaurants, is one of our specialties, so feel free to reach out to discuss this topic further.